brauner/linux/Documentation/filesystems/porting.rst

 As this is a VFS level change it has no practical consequences for filesystems other than that all of them must use one of the provided kill_litter_super(), kill_anon_super(), or kill_block_super() helpers.

+---

+**mandatory**

+Block device freezing and thawing have been moved to holder operations.
+As we can now go straight from block devcie to superblock the get_active_super() and bd_fsfreeze_sb members in struct block_device are gone.

+The bd_fsfreeze_mutex is gone as well since we can rely on the bd_holder_lock to protect against concurrent freeze and thaw.

+Before this change, get_active_super() would only be able to find the superblock of the main block device, i.e., the one stored in sb->s_bdev.
+Block device freezing now works for any block device owned by a given superblock, not just the main block device.

+When thawing we now grab an active reference so we can hold bd_holder_lock across thaw without the risk of deadlocks (because the superblock goes away which would require us to take bd_holder_lock).
+That allows us to get rid of bd_fsfreeze_mutex.
+Currently we just reacquire s_umount after thaw_super() and drop the active reference we took before.
+This someone could grab an active reference before we dropped the last one.
+This shouldn't be an issue.
+If it turns out to be one we can reshuffle the code to simply hold s_umount when thaw_super() returns and drop the reference.